What is AIDS?

 AIDS or Acquired Immune Deficiency Syndrome is a syndrome caused by the HIV virus.
 In this condition, a person’s immune system becomes too weak to fight off any kind of infection or disease.
 AIDS is usually the last stage of HIV infection; a stage where the body can no longer defend itself and thus spawns various diseases.
 AIDS, when untreated, leads to death.

-There is also an increased risk of developing medical illness like cancer and brain illnesses.
+There is also an increased risk of developing a medical illness like cancer and brain illnesses.
 CD4 count refers to the number of T-helper cells in a cubic millilitre of blood.
-A person may referred as AIDS affected, when CD4 count drops below 200 cells per cubic millilitre of blood.
+A person may be referred to as “AIDS-affected” when the CD4 count drops below 200 cells per cubic millilitre of blood.

 Symptoms of AIDS